sheldonhull/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 ### Automatic instrumentation

 <div class="alert alert-warning">
-  <strong>Notes:</strong><br><ul><li>Datadog automatic instrumentation relies on the .NET CLR Profiling API.
+  <strong>Note:</strong>Datadog automatic instrumentation relies on the .NET CLR Profiling API.
 This API allows only one subscriber (for example, APM).
-To ensure maximum visibility, run only one APM solution in your application environment.</li><li> If you are using both automatic and custom instrumentation, it is important to keep the package versions (for example, MSI and NuGet) in sync.</li></ul>
+To ensure maximum visibility, run only one APM solution in your application environment.
 </div>

 #### Installing the tracer